leskbook/LeslieBook-Portfolio/README.md

 # Portfolio

-Leslie Book - Professional Portfolio
+Leslie Book - Professional Portfolio - Deployed Application - https://leskbook.github.io/homework2Portfolio/

 This portfolio highlights my professional history as well as my current full stack development progress/skills.
 There is a link to my top five projects as well as links to my contact information and my detailed resume.
 The portfolio is user friendly and mobile responsive.